 As mentioned, the audio signals that ultimately drive speaker drivers must be processed.
-In particular, their voltage must be brought up via an amplifier and their frequency bands must be limited via an audio crossover.
+In particular, their voltage must be brought up via an amplifier, and their frequency bands must be limited via an audio crossover.

-This article is not about amplifiers and crossover but it’s important to at least mention them when discussing speaker drivers.
+This article is not about amplifiers and crossover, but it's important to mention them, at least when discussing speaker drivers.